W01fw00d/cooking-with-amateurs/README.md

 - A pre-commit has been added to this repository to help maintain a coherent code style, even if new developers were added to this project in the future.

-- Literals are not hardcoded but instead passed down to components by props in order to implement a multilanguage support system in the future.
+- Literals are not hardcoded but instead passed down to components by props to implement a multilanguage support system in the future.

-- A random number and string generator has been added to Cypress Tests in order to guarantee that different data will fit correctly on the UI (for example, this simulates the effect of having different languages).
+- A random number and string generator have been added to Cypress Tests to guarantee that different data will fit correctly on the UI (for example, this simulates the effect of having different languages).

-- Cucumber is used as a preprocessor for Cypress Tests, in order to make tests more readable for non-tech collaborators.
+- Cucumber is used as a preprocessor for Cypress Tests, to make tests more readable for non-tech collaborators.
 This allows us to use use them as specifications too, as they represent the User Journey in this App.

 - Build and unit tests are executed on the CI in GitHub with every push to master and pull request (currently disabled).